 • Ask the students to identify other formal and informal codes or standards of conduct that apply to their majors and to business in general.
-Students should be able to name GAAP, GAAS, the ABA Code of Conduct, and others.
+Students should be able to name GAAP, GAAS, the ABA Code of Conduct, the AMA Statement of Ethics, the ABA Code of Professional Conduct, and others.